Will I be allowed to swim or play badminton? SportSG answers questions on new Covid-19 rules

 Q: I run a yoga/pilates studio.
 Do the new measures affect me?

-A: If you are able to offer low-intensity physical activities, sport and exercises where all participants and instructors are wearing masks at all times and your participants, instructors and staff adhere to a more stringent set of SMMs as indicated in the updated SportSG guidance, you may remain open.
+A: If you are able to offer low-intensity physical activities, sports and exercises where all participants and instructors are wearing masks at all times and your participants, instructors and staff adhere to a more stringent set of SMMs as indicated in the updated SportSG guidelines, you may remain open.

-Sharing of common equipment should be avoided so your participants should not share sport and exercise equipment, such as exercise mats where fomite transmission risk is high.
+Sharing of common equipment should be avoided so your participants should not share sports and exercise equipment, such as exercise mats where fomites transmission risk is high.

 No premises that remain open is to provide such equipment for use.
 In addition, your facility must not offer weight, strength or resistance training of any form, and/or provide equipment for such training, as these are associated with strenuous activities.